 Possible side effects include: FatigueFluid build-up in the legsJoint and muscle painHigh blood pressureBladder infection

-This medicine has been approved by the Food and Drug Administration (FDA) for men that have late-stage prostate cancer that has not responded to other treatments.
+This medication has been approved by the Food and Drug Administration (FDA) for men that have late-stage prostate cancer that has not responded to other treatments.

 Enzalutamide, a type of anti-antigen, prevents your body from using androgens.